dmtrung14-courses/cs453-p2p/README.md

 All the packages used in this project are from Python standard library, so if you have `Python >= 3.8`, you will be fine.

 The server might not be running all year long, but the source code can be found [here](https://bitbucket.org/compnetworks/sockets/src/master/).
 It comes in both Java and Python, and can be run locally.

+## Release Statement
+This project is open to all, provided as is, and will not receive further updates.
+The code provided here is based on the requirements from the coursework and other personal improvements.

+*For UMass Amherst students*: I am strongly against academic dishonesty and highly recommend students who will take this course in the future treat this source code as a referrence rather than blatantly copy it.
+I do not take responsibility for any consequences of unauthorized reproduction of this repository.